Thermal and Reionisation History within a Large-Volume Semi-Analytic Galaxy Formation Simulation: Modelling Galaxies and the Epoch of Reionisation

 \cite{Dragons19} calibrated the galaxy formation parameters of \meraxes against observed luminosity functions (LFs) and colour-magnitude relations at $z\sim 4 - 7$.
 In this work, we calibrate our simulations with respect to the LFs and the stellar mass functions (SMFs) in the $z\sim 5 - 8$ range.
 We find that, except for the $\gamma_{\mathrm{DTG}}$, the galaxy parameters from \cite{Dragons19} give a good fit to the data.
 Fig. \ref{fig:calibration}.b shows the dust attenuated luminosity functions for redshifts 8, 7, 6, \& 5 along with the observational data points (\citealt{Bouwens2015} and \citealt{Bouwens2021}).
 Fig. \ref{fig:calibration}.c shows the stellar mass functions for the corresponding redshifts with observations from \cite{Song2016} and \cite{Stefanon2021}.
 We had to re-calibrate the $\gamma_{\mathrm{DTG}}$ (0.65 instead of 1.20; see Table 2 of \citealt{Dragons19}) parameter which governs the manner in which dust optical depth scales with the cold gas metallicity of the galaxy.
 The reason is that we extend our calibrations to brighter regions of the LFs than were available to \cite{Dragons19} because of their smaller simulation size.
 We summarise the parameters of \meraxes along with their values which have been used for calibration in Table \ref{table:params}.

-The second set of calibrations are for reionisation.
-The photon budget is influenced by the escape fraction ($f_{\rm esc}$) of the galaxies which sets the fraction of photons that are able to survive the absorption by dust and neutral gas in and around the galaxies, and escape into the IGM.
+The second set of calibrations is for the reionisation calculations.
+The photon budget is influenced by the escape fraction ($f_{\rm esc}$) of the galaxies which sets the fraction of photons that are able to survive the absorption by dust and neutral gas in and around the galaxies and escape into the IGM.
 The high-$z$ escape fraction is one of the least constrained parameters in the literature.
+In this work, we use a prescription that is skewed towards the high redshifts as the shallower potential of the small galaxies at high-$z$ results in more photons escaping their hosts.
+Additionally, the impact of the Monte Carlo haloes is more relevant at high-$z$ and this implementation helps to bring out the importance of these galaxies.
 In this work use an $f_{\rm esc}$ that evolves with redshift $z$ as:

 where $f_{\rm esc}^o$ is the escape fraction normalisation and $\alpha_{\rm esc}$ sets the escape fraction redshift scaling.
 We tune these parameters such that our reionisation history matches the measured constraints on the IGM neutral fractions (fig. \ref{fig:xH_obs}) and the integrated optical depth of CMB photons ($\tau_e$) from scattering off free electrons (Fig. \ref{fig:cmb_tau}; \citealt{Planck2018}).